styled-system/styled-system/docs/guides/removing-props-from-html.md

 However, the Styled System API uses a few prop names that are either deprecated HTML attributes or SVG attributes and aren't intended to be rendered in the output HTML.
 While most browsers should handle these stray HTML attributes with no problem, there might be good reason to clean these up in production.

-## Emotion
+## `shouldForwardProp`

-Emotion has first-class support in its API for determining which props are forwarded to the HTML element with its [`shouldForwardProp`](https://emotion.sh/docs/styled#customizing-prop-forwarding) API.
+Both [Emotion](https://emotion.sh/docs/styled#customizing-prop-forwarding "Emotion – Customizing prop forwarding") and [Styled Components](https://styled-components.com/docs/api#shouldforwardprop "styled-components API Reference – shouldForwardProp") include support for determining which props are forwarded to the HTML element with their `shouldForwardProp` APIs.
-Styled System has a optional utility that can be passed directly to this API.

-Install the following utility to make sure your Emotion styled components do not render style props as HTML.
+Styled System has a optional utility that can be passed directly to either API, making sure your components do not render style props as HTML.
+To use it, start by installing the following package:

 ```sh
 npm i @styled-system/should-forward-prop
 ```

+### Emotion

-In your styled component definition, pass this utility function as an option to the `styled` HOC.
+When using Emotion, pass this utility function as an option to the `styled` HOC.

 ```js
 import styled from '@emotion/styled'